-Signifyd keeps Dr. Dabber’s chargebacks low by leveraging real-time machine learning that incorporates external 3rd party data and compares each buyer’s credentials to transactions across a database of more than 10,000 merchants globally.
+Signifyd keeps Dr. Dabber’s chargebacks low by leveraging real-time machine learning that incorporates external 3rd party data and compares each buyer’s credentials to transactions across a database of thousands of merchants globally.
 Signifyd then evaluates, approves and financially guarantees each legitimate order against fraud and chargebacks.

 “After a couple months, after we were dealing with the payment processor issue, everything had kind of settled down and the only way that (the new FDA rules) affected us is we had to put a ’21 and over’ label on our packaging,” says Ataliotis.
 “Lack of understanding of the actual rules caused the whole mess.”

 Prior to signing up with Signifyd, the company challenged chargebacks “the old fashioned way,” Ataliotis says.
 “We basically filled out little forms and sent them off to our credit card company.”
 Positive replies came no more than once every twenty attempts, he says.
 “Occasionally we’d get a response that our chargeback was approved.
 It was an exciting moment – we were so used to sending them off into the abyss that if one ever came back with an actual chargeback win in our favor it was a bonus.
 It was a joke, honestly.”